RobinsAviary/YueCat/README.md

 Odin dev-2025-10-nightly:7237747

+## OOP?

+LuaCat does not use any built-in OOP (though YueScript does provide basic classes), as it instead opts to largely mirror Odin's style of separating procedures and data.
+Basically, this is a mix of functional and procedural programming, to keep the implementation (and typing) relatively simple.

+For those still curious, here is an example of how converting a color would work in OOP:

+`hsv = Color.White.ToHSV()`

+Again, though, LuaCat is designed with procedural programming in mind, so this would end up looking like:

+`hsv = Color.ToHSV(Color.White)`

 ## Building
 LuaCat has no external dependencies, as it uses bindings actively maintained by the Odin language, which are built-in with the compiler.
 As such, compiling and modifying LuaCat is trivial.